-Image 1: Bolivian pasta brand made from brown rice, amaranth and quinoa
+Figure 11: Bolivian pasta brand made from brown rice, amaranth and quinoa

-- Visit European trade fairs such as SIAL, Anuga or Biofach to find food brand companies that use grains, pulses or oilseeds and explore the advantages of adding value at origin.
+- Visit European trade fairs such as SIAL, Anuga or Biofach to find food brand companies that use grains, pulses or oilseeds and to explore the advantages of adding value at origin.
 Remain flexible towards the option of private labelling.
 This can be a preference of your client, but it also saves you on branding and marketing costs.
 Check out the PLMA trade fair for private labelling.

 - Keep track of product innovations by regularly reading news sites such as FoodIngredientsFirst, FoodNavigator and New Food.

-- When marketing a finished product target distributors specialised, for example, in fair trade, organic, ethnic or health products.
+- When marketing a finished product, target distributors specialised in, for example, fair trade, organic, ethnic or health products.
 Read the CBI's tips on how to find buyers for your product.